-The window on the left side of the screen shows the devices available to the console (loaded via the Conf I/O Box screen).
+The window on the left side of the screen shows the devices available to the console.
+These devices will have been loaded via the CONF I/O BOX screen.
 The window on the right side of the screen shows the devices the user selected for this session.

 The Add and Remove buttons are used to add or remove devices to and from the session.
+The Remove and Remove All buttons are only available when the console is in Technician Mode.
+Once the required devices are added, the input and output lists may be setup using the EDIT NET - INPUT PORTS screen.
 Configurations can be saved and restored, to allow use on a job by job basis.
 This allows multiple setups to be configured offline, and stored for later use.